wangonya/wangonya.com/content/blog/ubuntu-23-04.md

 There's probably something out there like yay but for Ubuntu - I don't know.
 But as it is, it's all just too much work.

-[^1]: Ofcourse I should have just used pyenv instead but ain't nobody got time for that.
+[^1]: Ofcourse I should have used pyenv instead, but ain't nobody got time for that.